 Creativity

 At Key Stage 3 we encourage creativity and risk.
 We aim to encourage creativity by having a wide range of practical subjects, as well as encouraging creative thinking within traditional academic subjects.
 We believe that this is a useful way of allowing students to tackle complex questions.
-For example, we encourage and see a lot of open-ended enquiry-based approaches, giving students as much ownership of the tasks as possible and allowing them to think and be creative in their approaches.
+For example, we encourage and see a lot of open ended enquiry-based approaches, giving students as much ownership of the tasks as possible and allowing them to think and be creative in their approaches.
+A rich and well-sequenced curriculum, building up a complex schema in students’ minds, gives them the tools to be more creative and certainly more open to taking risks.

 Extra-curricular Provision

 As part of our cohesive approach, our PSHCE and RSE curriculums are not add-ons: they are an integral part of our curriculum intent.
-These programmes are reviewed frequently and expose students to challenging material which enables them to develop an understanding of the world.
+These programmes are reviewed frequently and expose students to challenging material which enables them to develop an understanding of the world, through their Personal Development lessons.
 A strong understanding of safeguarding, an awareness of what it means to have positive mental health, and a positive and engaged approach to the options available for students’ next steps are all integral to our curriculum intent.
 Our curriculum is therefore driven by what is right and good as well as preparing students for the demands of the society into which they will eventually take a full and active role.

 Inclusivity and building on mistakes

 Our curriculum aims to be rigorous and engaging for all learners.
 We aim for fast-paced lesson sequencing, which has a high level of challenge and extension tasks to ensure that no student is being allowed to coast.
 Our aim is to help SEND and disadvantaged students to embrace and tackle as many challenges as possible, rather than restricting their curriculum.
-We promote the idea of obstacles and challenge being a good thing and useful to learners in the long run.
-Whilst we always reward and credit success, we don’t pretend to students that every answer they give is correct, and we encourage them to use challenge and mistakes to build on their knowledge and understanding.
+The SEND department works closely with staff, SEND students and their families, to ensure that this is the case.
+We promote the idea of obstacles and challenges being a good thing and useful to learners in the long run.
+Whilst we always reward and credit success, we don’t pretend to students that every answer they give is correct, and we encourage them to use challenges and mistakes to build on their knowledge and understanding.
 We believe that this makes them more willing to take risks and to be resilient in examinations.

 Curriculum structure and logistics.